Foundation Skills Study

 Digital literacy has been identified as a critical life skill, yet there is no single agreed definition of what this encompasses.

 Jobs and Skills Australia will undertake a project to define what digital literacy is for Australia’s purposes.
-For this project, Jobs and Skills Australia will work with relevant groups to establish a national definition of what it means to be digitally literate.

 Consultation